IanAWatson/LillyMol/docs/Utilities/GFP_Tools/train_test_split_optimise.md

 these kinds of splits will often be the most difficult to predict.

 ## Algorithm
-You specify the fraction of the dataset that will be in the training set via the `-f` option.
+Specify the fraction of the dataset that will be in the training set via the `-f` option.
 Each split starts with a random split of the data.
 Items are randomly shifted as needed in order to get the precise number of items in each split.